telekom/SmartCredentials-SDK-android/README.md

 5. Eid
 6. Networking
 7. Otp
+8. Persistent logging
+9. Push notifications
-8. QR login
+10. QR login
-9. Security
+11. Security
-10. Storage
+12. Storage
-11. Push notifications

 In order to implement your own module you have to follow the next steps:

 ### 1. Add Smart Credentials core module as a dependency: